-Harvard may also terminate its license agreement with us if we fail to obtain the requisite insurance or become insolvent.
-Any such termination of this aspect of the collaboration with Harvard could impair our research and development efforts into lightweight soft suit exoskeleton system technologies for lower limb disabilities.
+Harvard may terminate its license agreement with us if we fail to maintain the requisite insurance or become insolvent.
+Any such termination of this aspect of the collaboration with Harvard could impair our research and development efforts into lightweight soft suit exoskeleton system technologies for lower limb disabilities such as the ReBoot device which is intended to be used at home by people who suffered stroke.
 In addition, we may not be able to clinically demonstrate the medical benefits of our products for new indications.
-We have limited clinical data demonstrating the benefits of our products and we might not be able to support the economic benefits our products have for the customer.
-We may also be unable to gain necessary regulatory approvals to enable us to market new products for additional indications or the regulatory process may be more costly and time-consuming than expected, which could adversely impact us given our cash position and ongoing capital requirements.
+We have limited clinical data demonstrating the benefits of our products and we might not be able to support the economic benefits our products have for our potential customers.
+We may also be unable to gain necessary regulatory clearances or approvals to enable us to market new products for additional indications or the regulatory process may be more costly and time-consuming than expected, which could adversely impact us given our cash position and ongoing capital requirements.
 We might also terminate or change our research collaboration agreement with Harvard if we see limited market to the current developed products or seek to focus our available resources to other areas of the business.
+For more information on the collaboration with Harvard, see "Research and Development-Research and Development Collaborations".

-Even if we are successful in the design and development of new products, our growth and results of operations will depend on our ability to penetrate new markets and gain acceptance by non-SCI markets such as the stroke rehabilitation market, and, in the longer term, the home use device market for stroke-caused lower limb disability, multiple sclerosis, elderly assist and cerebral palsy patients.
+Even if we are successful in the design and development of new products, our growth and results of operations will depend on our ability to penetrate new markets and gain acceptance by non-SCI markets such as the stroke rehabilitation market, and, in the longer term, the home use device market for stroke-caused lower limb disability, multiple sclerosis, elderly assistance and cerebral palsy patients.
 We may not be able to gain such market acceptance in these communities in a timely manner, or at all.

 While our new products currently under development will share some aspects of the core technology platform in our current products, their design features and components may differ from our current products.
-Accordingly, these products will also be subject to the risks described under "We rely on sales of our ReWalk and ReStore systems and related service contracts and extended warranties for our revenue.
-We may not be able to achieve or maintain market acceptance or generate sufficient revenues from such contracts."
+Accordingly, these products will also be subject to the risks described under the Risk Factor titled "We rely on sales of our ReWalk and ReStore systems and related service contracts and extended warranties for our revenue.
+We may not be able to achieve or maintain market acceptance of our ReWalk or ReStore systems, or to generate sufficient revenues from these current and future products to sustain our operations."
 To the extent we are unable to successfully develop and commercialize products to address indications other than paraplegia, we will not meet our projected results of operations and future growth.

 We rely on sales of our ReWalk and ReStore systems and related service contracts and extended warranties for our revenue.
-We may not be able to achieve or maintain market acceptance of our ReWalk or ReStore systems, or to generate sufficient revenues from these current and future products.
+We may not be able to achieve or maintain market acceptance of our ReWalk or ReStore systems, or to generate sufficient revenues from these current and future products to sustain our operations.

-We currently rely, and expect in the future to rely, on sales of our ReWalk and ReStore systems and related service contracts and extended warranties for our revenue.
+We currently rely, and expect in the future to rely, on sales of our ReWalk Personal, ReWalk Rehabilitation and ReStore systems and related service contracts and extended warranties for our revenue.
 We began marketing in 2019 in the United States and the EU (following the receipt of FDA and CE mark clearance) the ReStore lightweight soft suit exoskeleton, which is designed to support mobility for individuals suffering from other lower limb disabilities.
 Several factors could negatively affect our ability to achieve and maintain market acceptance of our ReWalk system or our ReStore system, which could in turn materially impair our business, financial condition, and operating results.